WilliamMasoen/work_from_home/README.md

 After cloning the repo to your local machine, run this command 'npm i' or 'sudo npm i'

+Install react-router-dom module using the command
+'npm i react-router-dom'

 ## Image Pixel Specifications

 - Carousel Background Image: